abhishekayu/contribution-graph-bot/README.md

 Note: This script doesn't encourage you to cheat.
 Cheating is bad.
 ## Disclaimer
-This Script is only for Education and Knowledge Purposes.
+This Script is only for Education and Knowledge Purposes. if anything happens, you yourself will be responsible for it.